rembo10/headphones/README.md

 This is a pretty early release of a third-party add-on for SABnzbd.

-To run it, just double-click the headphones.py file (in Windows) or launch a terminal, cd into the Headphones directory and run 'python headphones.py' (it takes -q and -d as optional arguments).
+To run it, just double-click the Headphones.py file (in Windows - you may need to right click and click 'Open With' -> Python) or launch a terminal, cd into the Headphones directory and run 'python headphones.py'.

-If you run into any issues while upgrading, try dumping your config.ini file and starting over.
-I'll fix this so any future settings changes will just be added to your existing file.
+For additional startup options, type 'python Headphones.py -h' or 'python Headphones.py --help'

 ###Screenshots
 First Run